-Business Law in San Diego County
+Business Law in La Mesa

 Business law is one of the most complex areas of civil law, and can have an effect on everything from the relationship between a landlord and a tenant, the formation of a new business, to the relationship between a business and its employees.
 As such, running a business without an experienced legal professional on your side who can provide general counsel regarding business matters, and represent you if an issue does arise, is ill advised.

 At the law offices of Garmo & Garmo, LLP, we have over two decades of experience representing our clients in a wide array of business and commercial matters.
 Whether you are in the process of purchasing an on-going business, creating a new business, find yourself in a legal dispute, or just have a question about a contract or other area of business law, we can help.
 Please contact us today for a free consultation to learn more.

 - Entity formation.
 Starting a business is no easy feat, and before you do, you need to understand the laws regarding new entity formation.
 In addition to helping you to determine which business type is right for you (corporation, limited liability company, limited partnership, general partnership, limited liability partnership, and sole proprietorship), we can also help you to file the appropriate forms, and understand the laws and tax consequences of your decision.